clearpathrobotics/clearpath_computer_installer/.github/ISSUE_TEMPLATE/bug.md

 **Other notes**
-Add anything else you thing is important.
+Add anything else you think is important.